Cotes-d'Armor tourism & sightseeing

 Cotes d'Armor: inland

-The town of Lannion is a large and busy port to the west of the department, while just south of the Cote de Granit Rose in Cotes d'Armor two particular highlights include the cathedral town of Tréguier and the town of Pontrieux (to the south towards Guingamp).
+The town of Lannion is a large and busy town to the west of the department, while just south of the Cote de Granit Rose in Cotes d'Armor two particular highlights include the cathedral town of Tréguier and the river views in the town of Pontrieux (to the south towards Guingamp).

-The village of La Roche Derrien has an interesting centre with some half-timbered houses, and futher inland Quintin also features some medieval buildings and a 17th century chateau, and is in a pleasant setting overlooking the broad waters of the river Gouet.
+The village of La Roche-Derrien has a small but interesting historic centre with some half-timbered houses, and futher inland Quintin also features some medieval buildings and a 17th century chateau, and is in a pleasant setting overlooking the broad waters of the river Gouet.

-Continuing eastwards, a little way inland from the cathedral town of Saint-Brieuc you can visit Moncontour, a town with an interesting historical centre that was once the centre of Brittany's linen production.
+Continuing eastwards, Saint-Brieuc is quite a sprawling town but also has an area of medieval houses and a cathedral in the town centre.
+A little way south of here you can visit Moncontour, a town with an interesting historical centre that was once the centre of Brittany's linen production.

-To the west of Saint-Brieuc is the town of Guingamp, best known for its chateau and (rather austere in granite) basilica.
+To the west of Saint-Brieuc the town of Guingamp is best known for its chateau and rather austere granite basilica.

-In the eastern Cotes d'Armor follow the valley of the river Arguenon and take a stroll around Plancoet, then visit Dinan, an interesting historical walled town with a great deal to enjoy in its extensive historical centre, including some picturesque half-timbered houses.
+In the eastern Cotes d'Armor follow the valley of the river Arguenon and take a stroll around Plancoet, then visit Dinan, an interesting historical walled town with a great deal to enjoy in its extensive historical centre (it is one of our favourite historic French towns), including numerous picturesque half-timbered houses.

 On the southern border between the Cotes d'Armor and Morbihan, the Guerledan Lake is a very popular leisure destination with a wide variety of leisure opportunities both water based and marked trails through the surrounding forests.